lucia-auth/lucia/documentation/content/main/basics/keys.md

 ### Single use keys

 Single use keys are single use only and are deleted on read.
-You can also configure a single use key to expire after a set duration of time.
+Single use keys must have an expiration.
 This is useful for implementing single use verification tokens for one-time passwords and magic links.
 This type of key can also hold passwords.

 ## Use keys